dragon-fire-fly/cluedo/README.md

 The init method initializes the scorecard as a list of lists (where each list contains each row of data)
 ![init method](documentation/features/code_features/oop/scorecard_class/init.png)
 - **show_scorecard()**
 The show scorecard method uses the imported tabulate module to display the list of lists as a table.
-The tabulate style chosen is "pretty".
+The tabulate style chosen is "fancy_grid" with an alignment of "center".
 ![show scorecard method](documentation/features/code_features/oop/scorecard_class/show_scorecard.png)  |
 - **update_scorecard()**
 The update scorecard method takes as arguments the character who just showed a card and the card that they showed.
 The method then saves the index of the character from the first list, which acts as the column headings, as "char_num".
 The index of the list which contains the card is then saved as the "list_index" variable.